moaazsidat/react-native-qrcode-scanner/README.md

 propType: `number`
 default: `0`

-Use this to configure how long it should take before the `QRCodeScanner` should reactivate.
+Use this to configure how long it should take (in milliseconds) before the `QRCodeScanner` should reactivate.

 #### `cameraTimeout`
 propType: `number`
 default: `0`

-Use this to configure how long it should take (in millisecond) before the `QRCodeScanner` should be displayed.
+Use this to configure how long it should take (in milliseconds) before the `QRCodeScanner` should be displayed.
 After that the camera will be inactive and press the view to reactivate it.
 The `0` default means it's always on.

 #### `cameraTimeoutView`